The Hawaiian Islands’ Beloved Trade Winds

 The Tradewinds’ Effect on Lifestyle in Hawai’i

 For residents and visitors in the Aloha State, life is heavily influenced by the weather.
 Everyone wants to enjoy the beautiful tropical landscape.
-Surfers know which breaks will have good wind conditions while the Tradewinds blow, while divers and boaters will often flee the Leeward southwestern direction.
+Surfers know which breaks will have good wind conditions while the trades, the prevailing winds that shape daily life and outdoor activities in Hawaii, blow, while divers and boaters will often flee the Leeward southwestern direction.
+A calm day at sea is a rare occurrence, making such days especially valued for snorkeling and boating.
 Hikers and beachgoers know to expect scattered rains on the east sides of the islands during the Summer and dry heat to the west.
+The trades interact with the ocean’s surface, affecting wave height and water clarity.
+When winds blow from the opposite direction, such as during Kona wind events, it can dramatically change local weather and surf conditions.

 Some of the best activities in Hawai‘i are found on the calm leeward sides of the islands.
-Whether it’s touring Kauai’s epic Na Pali Coast, snorkeling Molokini in Mau‘i, or diving outside Kona in Hawai‘I island.
+Whether it’s touring Kauai’s epic Na Pali Coast, snorkeling Molokini in Mau‘i, or diving outside Kona in Hawai‘i island, the surrounding land and its topography influence the suitability of different activities on each island.

 Our reservations line is available from 6:30am to 7:00pm Monday thru Friday and 6:30am to 5:00pm on Saturday and Sunday, Hawaii Time.